pmareke/mastering-postgres/README.md

 ## Set up your environment

+> Note: This guide assumes you have Docker installed on your machine.
+If you don't have Docker installed, you can download it from [here](https://www.docker.com/products/docker-desktop).

 In order to have a PostgreSQL instance running, you can use the following Docker command:

 ```bash